DataDink/Curvy/README.md

 # Curvy JS
 An experimental micro MVVM framework inspired by AngularJS

 AS IF we need another framework.
-Curvy is small and simple and was made for the fun of making.
+Curvy is small and simple and was a great learning experience made for the fun of making.
 There is SOME small amount of documentation available at https://DataDink.github.io/Curvy

 Curious about Curvy?